akij22/ArenaAllocator/README.md

 - Objects created with placement `new` should have destructors called manually before `reset()`.
 - Use `used()` and `remaining()` to monitor memory pressure while allocating.

-## License

-No license file is currently included in this repository.